SaschaZeGerman/loginbuddy/README.md

 - Preparation
   - modify your hosts file, add **127.0.0.1 local.loginbuddy.net server.loginbuddy.net**
   - for MacBooks this would be done at ```sudo /etc/hosts```
-  - by default a self-signed private key is available.
-Certainly only for development purposes
-    - find it here: **./docker-build/add-ons/local/loginbuddy.p12**
-    - CN=local.loginbuddy.net, subjectAlternativeName: server.loginbuddy.net
 - Run ```mvn package```
   - this will compile all sources and it will copy the content of **./web** to **./docker-build/web**
   - that web content is used when the docker image is built
-- Run ```docker-compose build --no-cache```
+- Run ```docker-compose -f docker-compose-dev.yml build --no-cache```
   - this will simply build the docker image (without a tag)
-- Run ```docker-compose up -d```
+- Run ```docker-compose -f docker-compose-dev.yml up -d```
   - this will create a container, configured for remote debugging
+  - this will also create a private key on the fly, used for testing and development purposes.
+See 'docker-build/add-ons/local/loginbuddy.sh' for details
+  - the private key's subject is **CN=local.loginbuddy.net**.
+The subject alternative name is **server.loginbuddy.net** to simulate a provider
   - this will use ports 80 (http), 443 (https), 8000 (debugging)
 - Open a browser
   - go to **http://local.loginbuddy.net** and follow the prompts